 In English grammar, an exclamatory sentence is a type of main clause that expresses strong feelings by making an exclamation.
-It also called an exclamative or an exclamative clause.
+It is also called an exclamative or an exclamative clause.

 Exclamatory sentences rarely appear in academic writing, except when they’re part of quoted material.